Ike T. Pryor: Biography

-After the partnership ended, Pryor invested $70,000 into the Texas and Colorado Land and Cattle Company, a Indian Territory-based business.
+After the partnership ended, Pryor invested $70,000 into the Texas and Colorado Land and Cattle Company, an Indian Territory-based business.
 He invested with money he was given by Evans, Snider, and Buel Livestock Commission Company.
 Through a cattle shipment to Havana – which had then recently returned to trade following the Spanish–American War – Pryor gained a large profit.
 With the profit, he invested in the company which he originally borrowed from and became its vice president.
 He also re-established 77 Ranch, when he purchased 100,000 acres in Zavala County, Texas for $140,000, and released 10,000 cattle onto it.
 In 1908, founded the settlement La Pryor on his land, which he named for himself.

 Beginning in the 1880s, Pryor was a successful stockbroker and an executive in multiple organizations and companies.
 His roles included presider of the American National Livestock Association (predecessor to the National Cattlemen's Beef Association), president of the Trans-Mississippi Commercial Congress, and founder of the City National Bank of San Antonio.

 In 1878, Pryor married Sarah Helen Rapp, having three children together.
 Rapp later died, and he married Myra Early Pryor (née Stafford) in 1893.
 His land ownership included the property of the Norton-Polk-Mathis House.
 He died on September 24, 1937, aged 85, in San Antonio, of illness.
 His funeral was held on September 25, and he and his wife are buried in Mission Burial Park South.